dzemanov/backstage-showcase-docs/docs/index.md

 ## Mermaid section

-Here is a mermaid graph!
+Here is a mermaid graph

 ```mermaid
 graph TD;